Kagethelephant/dotfiles/setup.md

 ## GNU Stow
 you can create a symlink to a file using `ln -s <sourcedir> <targetdir>` and you can view links in the list function with `ls -l:`

+## Battery
+You need to install a notification deamon (dunst) and a cron editor (cronie) to run the battery-notify script this script will give a low battery warning